Chapter 2. Installation and update

 - See Available cluster customizations for details about OpenShift Container Platform configuration resources.

-The OpenShift Container Platform update service is the hosted service that provides over-the-air updates to both OpenShift Container Platform and Red Hat Enterprise Linux CoreOS (RHCOS).
-It provides a graph, or diagram that contain vertices and the edges that connect them, of component Operators.
-The edges in the graph show which versions you can safely update to, and the vertices are update payloads that specify the intended state of the managed cluster components.
+The OpenShift Update Service (OSUS) provides over-the-air updates to OpenShift Container Platform, including Red Hat Enterprise Linux CoreOS (RHCOS).
+It provides a graph, or diagram, that contains the vertices of component Operators and the edges that connect them.
+The edges in the graph show which versions you can safely update to.
+The vertices are update payloads that specify the intended state of the managed cluster components.

-Because the update service displays all valid updates, you must not force an update to a version that the update service does not display.
+The OpenShift Update Service displays all valid updates.
+Do not force an update to a version that the OpenShift Update Service does not display.

 maxUnavailable field on the machine configuration pool and marks them as unavailable.
 By default, this value is set to